 Yes, you read that right: our practice test is an ACT practice test with answers and explanations, including video explanations!

 For an example of what these helpful explanations look like, see our ACT Practice Question of the Day post.
 That post previews a small handful of questions that are on our practice test, complete with links to the explanations.
 Or you can go to the page that contains all of the Magoosh ACT Practice Test answers and explanations.
 (This page is also linked within the PDF.)

 Practice tests are an essential part of ACT prep, and Magoosh’s free ACT Practice Test PDF is a great place to start.

 Once you’ve done the Magoosh test, I strongly recommend doing some additional practice ACTs: the official ACT tests.

-Here’s a list of each free official ACT practice tests from the last three years.
+Here’s a list of each free official ACT practice tests from three recent years.
 Each of the real ACT practice tests below is comparable to the current, real ACT tests being administered right now: